Hagoromo07/odoo-docker-compose/extra-addons/numigi_test_crm_manda_julien/README.md

 2. **Automatically add the team leader to the list of members**:
    - Ensures that the team leader is always a member of the sales team by automatically adding them to the list of members.

-3. **Create three sales teams via a data file**:
+3. **Create three sales teams**:
-   - Creates the teams "Technical Support Team", "Sales Team", and "Customer Service Team" attached to the existing company with specific configurations.
+   Creates teams and attach to the existing company with specific configurations.
+   - Technical Support Team
+   - Sales Team
+   - Customer Service Team

 4. **Automatically check configuration parameters during module installation**.
    ![Screenshot](static/description/CRM-configuration-activated.png)